Signs Your Coffee Equipment Needs Descaling

 10 Clear Signs Your Coffee Machine Needs Descaling

 Limescale buildup is one of the leading causes of coffee machine failure, flavor inconsistency, and costly repairs.
-Each sign below is expanded with detailed explanations, why it happens, what it affects, and what happens if ignored.
+The signs below are expanded with clear explanations of why they happen, what they affect, and what happens if ignored.

 Limescale gradually restricts water movement inside your coffee machine.
 As internal passages narrow, the machine takes longer to heat water and push it through the system.